saleor/saleor-app-payment-stripe/README.md

 # Stripe app

+Warning: Stripe App is not yet available on the Saleor App store.
+You can a fork of this repository to self host it.

 ## Overview

 Stripe App is a payment integration app that allows merchants to accept online payments from customers using Stripe as their payment processor.
 Stripe is a popular global payment provider that offers a range of payment methods, including credit cards, bank transfers, and digital wallets.